kenaryn/memoranda/java_memorandum.md

 - record
 - array.

+### Utilitary method
+Make the methods static and call them with unary operator in stead of the resolution scope one.
+Indeed, the latter specifies a method reference acting as a λ-like entity.
+Hence: `<class>.<static_method>`

 ### Wrapper types
 Each numeric primitive type has a corresponding class that provide useful methods to (for example) perform arithmetic.